-Whether you’re relatively new to the motorcycle game, or a seasoned rider, it’s always worth making sure you have the right level of motorbike insurance.
+Whether you’re new to the motorcycle game, or a seasoned rider, it’s always worth making sure you have the right level of motorbike insurance.

 Pillion cover for passengers

-If you want to make sure your pillion cover is valid, there are specific steps to take.
+If you want to make sure your pillion cover is valid, there are specific steps to take:

+- Make sure you hold a full motorbike licence to carry a passenger.
 Provisional licence holders aren’t allowed to carry passengers under any circumstances.

-Motorcycle leathers and helmet insurance
+Motorcycle helmet and leathers insurance

 If you're involved in an accident, you should be covered for replacement gear up to the value agreed when you took out your policy.

 The cost of the policy depends on how much you’re willing to pay and what level of cover you have.

 It's good to add up the cost of your protective clothing, including your helmet, to decide what limits work for you.